apple/swift-async-algorithms/Evolution/0016-mutli-producer-single-consumer-channel.md

 system and compares them to the behaviors of `Async[Throwing]Stream` and `Async[Throwing]Channel`.

-This section proposes a new type called `MultiProducerSingleConsumerChannel` that implement all of the above-mentioned behaviors.
+This section proposes a new type called `MultiProducerSingleConsumerAsyncChannel` that implement all of the above-mentioned behaviors.
 Importantly, this proposed solution is taking advantage of `~Copyable` types to model the multi-producer-single-consumer behavior.
 While the current `AsyncSequence`